Smug246/Luna-Grabber/README.md

 ### 8. Your Welcome, Enjoy!
 This was made for educational purposes only.
 We do not take responsibility of any fo your actions or anything held against you.

+### Inspiration/Credits

+Luna-Grabber-Builder has a lot of contributions from Addidix and Rdimo.
+Huge thanks goes to them!
+Any code to do with the injection is from [rdimo's injection](https://github.com/Rdimo/Discord-Injection) Make sure you check that out when you get the chance!

 > Don't quite understand how to set it up?
 [Click me!](https://discord.gg/luna22)